-In this three-part webcast, Professor Henrik Zetterberg will first provide an overview presentation on recent developments in biomarker-supported drug development for Alzheimer’s disease.
-Dr. Sebastian Illes will then share the results from a recent study where the effects of partial reduction of Aβ production on synaptic function in vitro was investigated.
-Finally, the webcast will conclude with a panel discussion led by Dr. Paul Karila on how translational biomarkers and functional studies can be employed in early drug discovery programs.
+In this three-part webcast, Professor Henrik Zetterberg first provided an overview presentation on recent developments in biomarker-supported drug development for Alzheimer’s disease.
+Dr. Sebastian Illes then shared the results from a recent study where the effects of partial reduction of Aβ production on synaptic function in vitro was investigated.
+Finally, the webcast concluded with a panel discussion led by Dr. Paul Karila on how translational biomarkers and functional studies can be employed in early drug discovery programs.

 Cerebral deposition of Aβ peptides, especially Aβ42, is considered the major neuropathological hallmark of Alzheimer’s disease (AD) and the putative cause of AD-related neurotoxicity.
 Aβ peptides are produced by sequential proteolytic processing of amyloid precursor protein (APP), with β-secretase (BACE) being the initiating enzyme.
 Therefore, BACE has been considered an attractive therapeutic target in AD research and several BACE inhibitors have been and are currently tested in clinical trials.
 But despite the massive efforts, to date, all have had negative outcomes or even led to worsening of cognitive function.
 AD can be triggered by Aβ years before the first symptoms appear and one reason for the failures could be that the clinical trials were initiated too late in the disease process.
 Another possible explanation could be that BACE inhibition alters physiological APP processing in a manner that impairs synaptic function, causing cognitive deterioration.